-Ensemble and solo activities are designed to develop elements of musicianship including tone production, technical skills, intonation, music reading skills, listening skills, analyzing music, studying historically significant styles of literature, and integration of other applicable disciplines.
-Experiences include improvising, conducting, playing by ear, and sight-reading.
+This course is offered for a full year.
+Students taking course are provided with a balanced this comprehensive study of chamber ensemble and solo literature, which develops skills in the psychomotor, cognitive and affective domains.
+Students develop and refine elements of musicianship including tone production, technical skills, intonation, music reading skills, listening skills, analyzing music, studying historically significant styles of literature as pertaining to chamber ensemble and solo literature, and integration of other applicable disciplines.
 Students develop the ability to understand and convey the composer's intent in performance of music.
-Time outside of the school day may be scheduled for rehearsals and performances.
-Students are required to participate in performances outside of the school day that extends learning in the classroom.
+Time outside of the school day will be scheduled for rehearsals and performances.
+Public performances will serve as a culmination of daily rehearsal and musical goals.
+Students are required to participate in performance opportunities outside of the school day that support and extend learning in the classroom.

-- Grade Level: 9, 10, 11, 12 - Prerequisite: Intermediate Concert Band or Instructor Approval - Credits: 1 credit per semester; multiple semesters permitted - Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma
+- Grade Level: 9, 10, 11, 12 - Prerequisite: Instructor Approval - Credits: 1 credit per semester; multiple semesters permitted - Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma - Counts as directed elective or elective for all diplomas

-JAZZ ENSEMBLE
+EC JAZZ

 Instruction includes the study of the history, formative, and stylistic elements of jazz.
 Students develop their creative skills through improvisation, composition, arranging, performing, listening, and analyzing.
 A limited amount of time outside of the school day may be scheduled for rehearsals and performances.
 Students must participate in performance opportunities outside of the school day that support and extend the learning in the classroom.
-Student participants must also be receiving instruction in another band or orchestra class offering at the discretion of the director.
+Audition required.

-- Grade Level: 9, 10, 11, or 12 - Credits: 1 credit per semester; multiple semesters permitted - Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma
+- Grade Level: 9, 10, 11, or 12 - Credits: 1 credit per semester; multiple semesters permitted - Each semester fulfills a Fine Arts requirement for the Core 40 Academic Honors diploma - Counts as directed elective or elective for all diplomas